 Our garage contains an array of fitness implements — an incline ab-board made of shiny red leather, a pull up bar I enjoy hanging from and a bench press that is fun to lay on.
 A worn looking speed bag by his work bench has surely seen better days, but so have the hands that inflicted all that damage.
 There is an inversion table, and another medieval looking contraption in the middle of the room where one must wear gravity boots to hang upside down.
 All at once they are the tools of the trade and the side effects of his 7 year NFL career.
 As I child I assume this is how everyone’s garage looks: one part home gym, one part work bench, one part archive of a suburban life packed neatly in matching boxes.

 I am about 9 when my dancing begins to evolve into a more competitive outlet, rather than a social hobby.
 Since our rehearsals become more intense, my dad rearranges his equipment in the garage to assure I have a space of my own.
+He also upgraded the locks and doors with the help of https://titangaragedoors.ca/ for additional security level for our equipment and other stuffs.
 My hot pink stereo plugged in at the tool bench, I am free to tap and twirl at all hours of the day.
 We spend hours together perfecting my craft, and while he is well qualified for the coaching job, I hardly believe this is how he envisioned using his years of hard won competitive experience.

 You would never know considering the time he dedicates to my dancing.
 There is at least a five year window where he spends each Super Bowl Sunday driving my family up to a dance competition in a Sacramento Hotel that will be one block away from the building where I nail an interview and get my first real job 15 years later.
 Rather than join the other dads who are off at the hotel bar cheering on their teams, he stands in a banquet room cheering on Team Holly hoping all the while that I employ the breathing techniques he learned while playing in the playoffs.
 He promised they would work when my nerves would try and take over.